szquadri/linotes/btrfs-convert.md

 ```
 before running above command make sure all other directories were properly mounted under new root (like "/boot") etc.

-Remove the LiveCD and boot from insalation media.
-You should be btrfs business now!
+Remove the LiveCD and boot from instalation media.
+You should be in btrfs business now!

 Ref: